raspishake/rsudp/README.md

 Contributions to this project are more than welcome.
 If you find ways to improve the efficiency of the library or the modules that use it, or come up with cool new modules to share with the community, we are eager to include them (provided, of course, that they are stable and achieve a clearly stated goal).

-Since the Producer function passes an `ALARM` queue message when it sees `Alert.alarm=True`, other modules can be programmed to do something when they see this message.
-This is to help make the addition of other action-based modules easy.
+Since the Producer function passes an `ALARM` queue message when it sees `Alert.alarm=True`, other modules can be easily added and programmed to do something when they see this message.
+This is to help make the addition of other action-based modules straightforward.

 Some ideas for improvements are:
 - a more efficient plotting routine